AkaPage/akapage/README.md

 ## Aka (aka)

-A set of special or un-common components.
+A set of special or uncommon components.

 ### Cover (aka.cover)